 Constipation is a common complaint among pregnant women.
-Fluctuating hormones, diet that is short on fluids or fiber, lack of exercise, iron pills, or general anxiety can all lead to constipation.
-Constipation may cause severe pain, often described as cramping or sharp and stabbing.
+Fluctuating hormones, diet that’s short on fluids or fiber, lack of exercise, iron pills, or general anxiety can all lead to constipation.
+Constipation may cause severe pain.
+It’s often described as cramping or sharp and stabbing pain.

 Try increasing the amount of fiber in your diet.
 Increasing fluids may also help.
-Pregnant women should drink at least eight to 10 glasses of water each day.
-Talk to your doctor before taking a stool softener, as some are not recommended during pregnancy.
+Pregnant women should drink at least 8 to 10 glasses of water each day.
+Talk to your doctor before taking a stool softener.
+Some stool softeners aren’t recommended during pregnancy.

 These “practice” or “false” contractions occur when the uterine muscles contract for up to two minutes.
-The contractions are not labor and are irregular and unpredictable.
-They may cause pain and uncomfortable pressure, but they are a normal part of pregnancy.
+The contractions aren’t labor and are irregular and unpredictable.
+They may cause pain and uncomfortable pressure, but they’re a normal part of pregnancy.

 Braxton-Hicks contractions often occur in the third trimester of pregnancy.
-Unlike labor contractions, these contractions do not get progressively worse or more frequent over time.
+Unlike labor contractions, these contractions don’t get progressively more painful or more frequent over time.